legumeinfo/gcv/search/microservices/chromosome_search/README.md

 The HTTP server credentials can be provided via the `HTTP_HOST` and `HTTP_PORT` environment variables.
 And the gRPC server credentials can be provided via the `GRPC_HOST` and `GRPC_PORT` environment variables.

-Run the microservice as follows:
+Run the microservice as follows

     (venv) $ ./microservice.py

-For more information about the microservice, run:
+For more information about the microservice, run

     (venv) $ ./microservice.py --help